Origin-Byte/sui-unity-sdk/README.md

 2. As soon as the Import Windows pop up, just click the Import button

-## Put a SuiWallet component on any GameObject in the Scene, and start interacting with our SDK.
-Check out the samples as well.
+## Start using the SDK via SuiApi and SuiWallet classes.
+Also check out the samples below.

 # Usage Samples